Azure/AKS-Landing-Zone-Accelerator/README.md

 Use [this repo](https://github.com/Azure/aks-baseline-automation) if you would like to learn how to quickly setup and get access to templates to help setup your own DevOps environments for AKS workloads.  -->

 ## Next Steps to implement AKS Landing Zone Accelerator
-Pick one of two options below
+Pick one of the options below

 ### Follow a scenario driven tutorial within this repo